 When you head out to the supermarket or health food store next time, be sure to read the label carefully.
-Extra Virgin Olive Oil is the goods.
-Don’t even bother with the other stuff.
+Extra Virgin Olive Oil is the good stuff.
+Don't even bother with the other stuff.

-Olive Oil is Great for Burning Fat Off The Ol’ Belly, But You NEED to Get The Right Type.
-Here’s My Guide:
+Olive Oil is Great for burning belly fat, but You NEED to Get The Right Type.

-The point here is NOT to add keep eating crap and add some good fat to it.
-Dipping your burger and fries into a cup of olive oil won’t do you much good.
+The point here is NOT to add keep eating a crappy diet and add some good fat to it.
+Dipping your burger and fries into a cup of olive oil won't do you much good.

 In fact, you'd be creating a caloric surplus and a metabolic environment where body fat would surely accumulate.
 You'd also be neutralizing the health benefits.